FlamemasterNXF/PeanutScript/Docs/COMPLETEOVERVIEW.md

 - \ : The division operator.
 Simply use `value / value` to divide the first value by the second!
 This also works for more than two values.
 - ^ : The exponentiation operator.
 Simply use `value ^ value` to raise the first value to the second!
 This also works for more than two values.
 - % : The modulus operator.
 Simply use `value % value` to divide the first value by the second and return the remainder!
 - () : Parentheses!
-These can be used for order of operation purposes.
+These can be used for order of operations purposes.
 Simply use `(mathematical operation)` to run that particular operation before all others!

 ## Comparisons
 ____
 PeanutScript uses a lot of slightly strange syntax for comparisons.
 Here's a quick explanation of them all!<br>
-Note that booleans are returned in a binary form.
-1 = True and 0 = False.<br>
 `=>` Can be used in place of `then`!<br>
 - if : A simple if statement.
 Contains all of these Comparisons.<br>Syntax: `if COMPARISON then SOMETHING`
-- elif : A special if statement that only runs after an if statement. `elif` can only be used an `if` or an `elif` and in a Multi-Line statement.
+- elif : A special if statement that only runs after an if statement. `elif` can only be used after a `if` or an `elif` and in a Multi-Line statement.
 - else : A default case for an if statement.
 The code in an `else` is only run if all prior `if` and `elif` statements return false.
 - == : Checks if one Number or String equals another.<br>Syntax: `n == x`
 - and : Checks if two different conditions are true. `and` can be chained multiple times!<br>Syntax: `COMPARISON and COMPARISON`